×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "This is the best medical care in terms of caring for you and really identifying the best way to correct the medical issues of people.
 Doctors really care for their patients, and spend time talking and testing for the real problem and thus coming up with a real solution to your specific issue.
-And all done at a bargain price," commented one expat who moved to Cuenca, Ecuador.
+And all done at a bargain price," commented one person.

 "Choose carefully where you plan to live.
 In many Ecuador cities emergency care is often very limited or even non-existent.
 As we age good quality emergency care can mean to live or die.
 The same goes with good quality health care in general.
 Many small cities lack more than one doctor and medicines and supplies can be difficult to obtain in an emergency.
 This also happens with dentists as well.
 I suffered an injury to a tooth and had to travel for over an hour to find a dentist that could provide the needed treatment.
 And as we age we may find that the uneven pavement (or lack of pavement) in most Ecuadorian cities and towns will become a hazard to getting around.
-Again, choose carefully where you live," remarked one expat living in Cuenca.
+Again, choose carefully where you live," said one expat living in Cuenca.

 View More Answers